Yandex Cloud

 Each rule from the set is assigned a numeric anomaly value, i.e., a potential attack indicator.
 The higher this value, the more likely it is that the request that satisfies this rule is in fact an attack.

-We recommend to start with the anomaly threshold of 25 and gradually reduce it to 5.
 To reduce the anomaly threshold, address WAF false positives triggered by legitimate requests.
 To do so, select rules from the basic set and configure exclusion rules.
-You can use the Only logging (dry-run) mode in the security profile to test various anomaly thresholds.
+Additionally, use the Only logging mode in your security profile to test different anomaly thresholds.

 Paranoia levelParanoia level